The CM class number one problem for curves of genus $2$: Complex Multiplication

-The CM class number one problem for CM fields of degree $2g$ asks to list all primitive CM types $(K,\Phi)$ degree $2g$ such that the CM class group $I_0(\Phi^r)$ is trivial.
-In the case $g=2$, these are exactly the endomorphism algebras of simple CM curves of genus $2$ defined over the reflex field.
-Theorems \ref{thm: non-normallist} and \ref{thm: cycliclist} solve this problem for non-biquadratic quartic CM fields.

-In the genus-2 case, the quartic CM field $K$ is either cyclic Galois, biquadratic Galois, or non-Galois with Galois group $D_4$ (Shimura \cite[Example 8.4(2)]{goro3}).
-We restrict to the CM curves with simple Jacobian, which, by Theorem \ref{simple}, have primitive types.
-By \cite[Example 8.4(2)]{goro3} their CM fields are not biquadratic.
+In the genus-$2$ case, a quartic CM field $K$ is either cyclic Galois, biquadratic Galois, or non-Galois with Galois group $D_4$ (Shimura \cite[Example 8.4(2)]{shimura3}).
+We restrict ourselves to CM curves with a simple Jacobian, which therefore have primitive CM types by Theorem~\ref{simple}.
+In the biquadratic case, all CM types are non-primitive, so we restrict to non-biquadratic fields.
+The corresponding CM fields of such curves are not biquadratic, by Example~8.4-(2) in Shimura \cite{shimura3}.